Dustin Sleva

 Dustin Nathaniel Sleva (born September 23, 1995) is an American professional basketball player for Žalgiris Kaunas of the LKL and the EuroLeague.
 He played college basketball for the Shippensburg Raiders.

 Professional career

 Paris Basketball (2018–2023)

 On August 16, 2018, he signed with Paris Basketball of the LNB Pro B.

 Braunschweig (2023)

 On January 6, 2023, he signed with Braunschweig of the Basketball Bundesliga (BBL).

 UCAM Murcia (2023–2024)

 On July 25, 2023, he signed with UCAM Murcia of the Liga ACB.

 With Sleva on the team Murcia reached the finals of the 2024 ACB Playoffs, but was swept 0-3 by Real Madrid.

 Beşiktaş (2024–2025)

 On February 1, 2025, he signed with Beşiktaş of the Basketbol Süper Ligi (BSL).

 Žalgiris (2025–present)

-On 27 June 2025, Sleva signed with Žalgiris in the LKL and the EuroLeague.
+On June 27, 2025, Sleva signed with Žalgiris Kaunas in the LKL and the EuroLeague.
+On April 4, 2026, Sleva signed a contract extension with Žalgiris through the 2027–28 season, including a potential buyout clause in 2027.
+Reflecting on the extension, Sleva noted that after an initial period of adaptation in the EuroLeague, he found his rhythm and embraced the local basketball culture, describing the sport in Kaunas as a "religion".